 - Journeyman Participation: Upon completion of required training, participants will be required to maintain qualifications as outlined and approved by OCFA.
 Journeyman participants will not be utilized to reduce primary overtime/backfill opportunities of full-time OCFA HFEO's. - 7.
 Open HFEO Position: In the event of an open HFEO position a Journeyman HFEO may be used to cover the position for a limited period until the selection/hiring process is completed. - Selection of Future HFEO Positions: Journeyman HFEOA Program participants will be considered for future HFEO openings. - Failure to Meet Initial and Recurrent Training Requirements: HFEOA Program participants, who are unsuccessful in meeting initial and recurrent training requirements specified annually by the OCFA, will be returned to their assigned post position.

 Orange County Professional Firefighters Association, IAFF Local 3631

-S. Smith Lori Smith President Assistant Chief - Fire Marshal Jeremy Hiddo Horlings, Treasurer lanimond Human Resources Director
+Lori Smith Assistant Chief - Fire Marshal

+Jeremy Hammond Human Resources Director